Ready to say goodbye to student loan debt for good? Learn More

 • Musical instruments

 Finally, Chapter 7 filers in West Virginia are entitled to exempt a variety of monetary assets, including public benefits, insurance proceeds, and retirement accounts.
-Unless otherwise noted, the value of the following fiscal assets may be exempted in full:
+Unless otherwise noted, the value of the following assets may be exempted in full:

 • Alimony or spousal support (to the extent reasonably necessary for support)